andrea-ap/nut-fix/README.md

 ![Remote Scan](./images/gui_scan2.jpg)
 </details>

+I changed the authentication system, it detects name and password, but it is associated with an IP address.

 The IP/Port/User/Password are the information needed to login to the NUT server.
 To the right of those, you can also see a `USB Status` indicator, indicating whether a Tinfoil client is connected via USB with the server.

 THe body shows a table containing a list of files that were detected by NUT from the scanned paths.
 It shows the title count, file name, title ID, title type and title size for each scanned file.